Fslippe/master_project/docs/plan.md

 #### Calculate scores
 - Find way of drawing area
+  - make brush
-  - Make lower resolution grid to append to
+  - Make lower resolution grid and average over every grid box
+  - Make same brush for model output and append to grid
+- Scores
+  - calculate accuary scores
+  - Weight the accuracies by multiplying by highest truth probability (More people predicting one area, More likely to be right)
+    - Multiply over whole score, or just the areas
+    - Multiply when everyone agrees on nothing.
+  - should post processing be used?

-nohup python3 read_tf.py 128 64> log_outs/output_ps128_f64.log 2>&1 &
+nohup python3 read_tf.py 128 256 > log_outs/output_ps128_f256.log 2>&1 &

 idx_list =